dallonf/because-i-can/README.md

 ## License

-Should you want to use any of this code or copy out bits for your own projects, it's all licensed until the [MIT License](http://opensource.org/licenses/MIT), Copyright &copy; 2014 Dallon Feldner, with the exception of all code under the `node_modules` directory, which is all third-party (although most of it is MIT or Apache 2.0).
+Should you want to use any of this code or copy out bits for your own projects, it's all licensed under the [MIT License](http://opensource.org/licenses/MIT), Copyright &copy; 2014 Dallon Feldner, with the exception of all code under the `node_modules` directory, which is all third-party (although most of it is MIT or Apache 2.0).